 9. Kaikoura

 Kaikoura is a dream destination for marine life lovers, famous for its whale watching, dolphin encounters, and fresh seafood.
 The town sits between the Kaikoura Ranges and the Pacific Ocean, creating a stunning backdrop for outdoor adventures.
-I took a whale-watching tour, and seeing a massive sperm whale surface just meters from the boat was an unforgettable experience.
+I took a whale-watching tour, and saw a massive sperm whale surface just meters from the boat.
 You can also swim with dusky dolphins, known for their playful acrobatics, or watch fur seals basking at Point Kean.

 Beyond wildlife encounters, Kaikoura offers excellent coastal hiking.
 The Kaikoura Peninsula Walkway takes you along dramatic cliffs, with panoramic ocean views and plenty of seal sightings along the way.
 If you’re a seafood fan, don’t leave without trying fresh crayfish (lobster) from a roadside shack.
 Whether you’re here for adventure or relaxation, Kaikoura delivers a perfect mix of nature and coastal charm.